oidoid/atlas-pack/readme.md

 # aseprite-atlas

-(Experimental) Aseprite sprite atlas parser and animator for browser and Node.js.
+(Experimental) Aseprite sprite atlas (or sprite atlas) parser and animator for browser and Node.js.

 ## Installation